-trees though. i cannot stress this enough. two of three coding rounds were tree problems for me.
-Derek, same thing when he went.
-Marcus who i know from college interviewed in January 2026, also got two tree rounds out of three. traversals, path sums, subtree checks, serialization, just trees trees trees. i had prepped for Google by splitting time evenly across topics, fifteen percent each on arrays strings graphs dp trees whatever. that approach is wrong for Microsoft and i wish someone had grabbed me by the shoulders and said it plainly. you want half your study hours on trees alone. literally half. do path sums until you could solve them while ordering a burrito and then do more.
+trees. cannot stress this enough. two of three coding rounds were tree problems for me, not arrays, not graphs, trees.
+Derek got the same thing when he went.
+Marcus who i know from college interviewed in January 2026, also got two tree rounds out of three. traversals, path sums, subtree checks, serialization. just trees trees trees everywhere. i had prepped for Google by splitting time evenly across topics, fifteen percent each on arrays strings graphs dp trees whatever, nice even spread that made me feel organized. that approach is dead wrong for Microsoft though and i wish someone had like grabbed me by the shoulders early on and said it plainly. you want half your study hours on trees alone. literally half. just do path sums until you could solve them while ordering a burrito at chipotle and then do more.

 domain round was what Derek begged me to prep and i barely did. questions came from what the team actually deals with day to day. real caching failures that happened to them, real consistency debates from their standups. if your team runs Azure services then study Azure. if they build Office stuff then learn the Office architecture. behavioral was short, fifteen minutes, three stories, nobody threw anyone under the bus.